TruSet/bitmask-rbac/README.md

 }
 ```

-To create a new user, just specify the name (required) and bitmask of suitable roles:
+To create a new user, just specify the address, name (optional), and bitmask of the required roles:

 ```
 await rbac.newUser(user_address, 'Contract Creator', ADMIN | PUBLISH | VALIDATE)